 There is huge gap in generation of sewage and its treatment in the city.
 As per the Maharashtra pollution control board (MPCB), total generation of sewage in the city is 110 MLD of which only 11.5 MLD of sewage is treated, the rest is disposed of into water bodies.
-Potential 30 vulnerable wards polluting the river with solid and liquid waste were identified.
+Baseline survey conducted by CARPE | EcoSattva, a private organisation working on river restoration identified potential 30 vulnerable wards polluting the river with solid and liquid waste.
 249 untreated sewage effluent points were also been reported that emptied into the river bed along with the 16 fresh water springs.
 Leakage from sewage systems has threat of degrading the ground water along the nala and river.
 Hence there is a need to connect disposal points to the underground sewerage system and install adequate STPs treatment at the earliest to maintain return flow in the river that meets the CPCB Standard.